quay/clair/Documentation/howto/testing.md

 The second issue you may face is your Docker resource settings maybe too constrained to support the local dev stack.
 This is typically seen on Docker4Mac since a VM is used with a specific set of resources configured.
 See [Docker For Mac Manual](https://docs.docker.com/docker-for-mac/) for instructions on how to change these resources.

 Lastly, you can view traefik's ui at `localhost:7000`.
 If traefik is reporting no routers or services its likely SELinux has blocked its access to `/var/run/docker.socket`.
-Place SELinuse in permissive mode and restart the local development environment.
+Place SELinux in permissive mode and restart the local development environment.